timvisee/dotfiles/README.md

 ./install
 ```

+To install all Vim plugins, first make sure [Vundle](https://github.com/VundleVim/Vundle.vim) is installed.
+Then, run the `:PluginInstall` command in Vim.

 ## License
 This project is released under the GNU GPL-3.0 license.
 Check out the [LICENSE](LICENSE) file for more information.